khuynh16/Viet4Me/README.md

 ## Ideas to Implement In The Future

-* Google text-to-speech for the vietnamese translation for each post
 * Audio capture feature (to capture your voice pronunciating the vietnamese word or phrase)

+## Changelog

+* __10/18/2020__
+  * Implemented Google Text to Speech API to now allow users to click speaker icon and be able to hear vietnamese translation

 ## Images of Project